NCBI-Hackathons/VirusDiscoveryProject/ScalableIndex/README.md

 </p>

 ### Status of JSON files from all the teams, some of which were uploaded to the JSON_data directory
-- SRA metadata - uploaded
+- SRA metadata - uploaded labelled as "bq-meta.zip"
 - contigs table -
-- Taxonomy table - uploaded
+- Taxonomy table - uploaded as "taxonomy.json"
 - Annotation table -
-- known
+- known-
-- unknown
+- unknown -

 ### Adding JSON files to MongoDB
 Currently because we are not working with all of SRA data, the files are being flattened to one big table instead of joining.
 Scaling up for this data will require joining, but for the current hackathon we were unable to explore the feasability.